zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 - Build repair as automatic reflex

 ### TOOL 7: THE BOUNDARY CALIBRATION
-**Capacity:** Adjust boundaries—when to include, when to exclude, how much permeability **Cultivation:**
+**Capacity:** Adjust boundaries, when to include, when to exclude, how much permeability **Cultivation:**
 - Study boundary effects in groups
 - Practice explicit boundary conversations